vantage-sh/docs.vantage.sh/docs/budgets.md

 - The file must be in CSV format.
 - The header row of the CSV must start with a unique string or identifier (e.g., `Budget Name`).
   - The remaining values in the header row must be the budget period start date in `YYYY-MM` format (e.g., `2023-02` for February 2023).
 - Each additional row in the CSV must start with the name of the budget.
-Corresponding values must be expressed as decimals (e.g., `25000.00`) for every month where there is an associated budget.
+Corresponding values must be expressed as decimals (e.g., `25000.00`) for every month with an associated budget.
 If there is no budget for a month, the value can be blank.
 - If the budget is a Hierarchical Budget, include the `Parent Budget` column.

 #### Standard Budget Format